nodejs/security-wg/processes/security_team_membership_policy.md

 The policy for inclusion on the @nodejs/security is as follows:

-1. All members of the Technical Steering Committee (@nodejs/TSC) are members of @nodejs/security.
+1. All members of @nodejs/TSC are members of @nodejs/security.
 2. On a case-by-case basis, individuals outside the Technical Steering Committee are invited by the TSC to join @nodejs/security so that their expertise can be applied to an issue or patch.
 Once their assistance is no longer required